-Questions that go to the core of making sense of our complex Material World and our Human Agency in such a World.
+Questions at the core of making sense of our complex Material World.

-The analogy to the Clouds in the title of the Lecture being representative of the physical systems in our Material World which are highly irregular, disorderley and less predictable.
+The analogy to the Clouds in the title of the Lecture being representative of the physical systems in our Material World which are highly irregular, disorderly and less predictable.